Story time, gang!

 Basically, vision is a huge part of how I enjoy life.

 So it feels funny to admit that I never considered how all this screen time might be impacting my eyes.
-That is, until the tension headaches began.
+At least, not until the tension headaches began.

 I’m a healthy gal.
 What the heck was happening?